 The Hills Hub adjoins the Emerald Library via a pathway, landscaping and a reading garden, providing a lovely outdoor space for people to gather.

 Support for local business and the arts

-- The Hills Hub gives local businesses and training organisations access to meeting, consulting and training rooms to support home/small businesses and improve local training opportunities and employment pathways.
+The Hills Hub has meeting, consulting and training rooms available for hire to support local businesses and training organisations to improve local training opportunities and employment pathways.